 Some children and teenagers develop social anxiety disorder.
 This is when a child’s social anxiety has gone on for more than 6 months and significantly affects the child’s life.

-Children with social anxiety disorder might avoid many situations that mean they have to interact with other people.
+Children with social anxiety disorder might avoid many situations that involve interacting with other people.
 These situations include talking on the phone, joining teams or clubs, and answering questions in class.
 If you feel your child might have social anxiety disorder, it’s a good idea to seek professional help.

 Social anxiety disorder can be diagnosed in children as young as 4 years.

 Shyness or social anxiety?